liamw1/oxibooru/doc/CONVERSION.md

     Any errors encountered will rollback the conversion of the database.
 If you would like to opt-out of this behavior and attempt a partial conversion, you can omit the `--single-transaction` flag.

-    Pool and tag names are unique and case insenstive in Oxibooru, so "tag" and "Tag" can't coexist in the database.
+    Pool and tag names are unique and case insensitive in Oxibooru, so "tag" and "Tag" can't coexist in the database.
 In Szurubooru, it is possible that these can coexist, although it generally tries to prevent it.
 In the event that your Szurubooru database contains names which only differ by case, those names will be modified to `{name}_name_modified_{tag_id}_{order}` to prevent conflicts.
 You can search for the affected tag/pool names by entering `*_name_modified_*` in the tag/pool search bar.

 4. **Rename data files**